EndangeredMassa/facile.js/README.md

 ### Setting DOM Attributes

 There are two ways to set DOM attributes on elements using Facile.
-First, if a value in the data object is an object, Facile will treat the keys as attribute names for the matching DOM element. *NOTE:* the `content` key is special in that it updates the content of the element rather than setting a `content` attribute.
+First, if a value in the data object is an object, Facile will treat the keys as attribute names for the matching DOM element. *NOTE:* the `content` key is required to trigger this behavior.
+It is also special in that it updates the content of the element rather than setting a `content` attribute.

 ```javascript
 var template = '<div id="dog" />',